The participants must solve the puzzles by themselves.

 Penalty Adjustment for Wrong Answers: An incorrect answer scores the same as an answer left blank.

-Time Bonus for Finishing Early: All Division A and Division B puzzles, and most Division C puzzles, are eligible for time bonuses if the participant solves them before the end of the 90-minute time period.
-When the participant believes that they have solved all (bonus-eligible) puzzles in the Division, they may click on the “Claim Bonus” button.
-After clicking on the button, the participant may no longer submit any answers to (bonus-eligible) puzzles.
+Time Bonus for Finishing Early: All rounds are eligible for time bonuses if the participant solves them before the end of the 60-minute time period.
+When the participant believes that they have solved all the puzzles, they may click on the “Claim Bonus” button.
+After clicking on the button, the participant may no longer submit any answers to puzzles.

 A participant’s qualifying score is the sum of their six highest scores (including any time bonus).

-The details of the playoff rules are subject to change.
+The details of the playoff rules are subject to change; however, playoff rules from 2022 can be found [here]